Nikon Df vs Sony A5100

 Studio photographers will appreciate that the Nikon Df (unlike the A5100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Df and the A5100 are recent models that feature in their makers' current product line-up.
+Both the Df and the A5100 are recent models that are part of the current product line-up.
 The A5100 replaced the earlier Sony A5000, while the Df does not have a direct predecessor.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Nikon Df or the Sony A5100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Nikon Df: